MOTORBIKE MECHANIC BASICS FOR YOUR VIETNAM MOTORBIKE TOURS

 Popular Issues

-Replacing a snapped cable is simple but you need to know how to do it.
-We will show you if you never do this before.
-A snapped cable is very annoying when you are riding but luckily this rarely happens!
+Replacing a snapped cable is relatively simple, but you need to know how to do it.
+We will show you how if you have never done it before.
+Although cable failure can be inconvenient, it is relatively rare during tours.

 Stops

-Last but not least, stop every hour for about 10 minutes to refresh yourself and let the engine cool down.
-Our touring bikes are air-cooled and water-cooled.
-Most customers stop every 30 minutes or less for photos, directions, etc.
+Last but not least, it is recommended to stop every hour for about 10 minutes to rest, refresh yourself, and allow the engine to cool down.
+Our touring motorcycles include both air-cooled and water-cooled models.

-For more information about Motorbike Mechanic Basics for your Vietnam motorbiking, please contact us.
+For more information about motorbike mechanic basics for your Vietnam motorbike tour, please feel free to contact us.

 Other Essential Things